bczsalba/ekreta-docs-v3/README.md

 ```

 ## Get information about a specific message
-The above method is limited in message length (I think at 100 characters), so this gets more info about a specific message.
+The above method is limited in message length (I think 100 characters), so this gets more info about a specific message.

 ```python
 # id: numeric "azonosito" value of message